 - Neglect and endangerment (willfully placing the elderly person in a situation where his/her health or safety is endangered); and/or

 - Financial exploitation or abuse (also known as “senior fraud”).4

-Additionally, if the abuse led to the senior’s death, the heirs or family may be able to bring a survivor’s action or a wrongful death lawsuit in California.
+Additionally, if the abuse led to the nursing home resident’s death, the heirs or family may be able to bring a survivor’s action or a wrongful death lawsuit in California.